 The MRCC also determines and manages claims relating to defence service under the Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (DRCA).

-- the President of the Repatriation Commission — Ms Elizabeth (Liz) Cosson AM CSC
+- the Acting President of the Repatriation Commission — Ms Alison Frame

-- the Acting Deputy President of the Repatriation Commission — Ms Kate Pope PSM
+- the Deputy President of the Repatriation Commission — Ms Kate Pope PSM

-- Another member of the Repatriation Commission nominated by the Minister for Veterans' Affairs – Mr Don Spinks AM, currently Repatriation Commissioner
+- two other members of the Repatriation Commission nominated by the Minister for Veterans' Affairs — Mr Kahlil Fegan DSC AM, Repatriation Commissioner and Ms Gwen Cherne, Veteran Family Advocate Commissioner

-- two people nominated by the Minister for Defence — Rear Admiral Sarah Sharkey AM CSC RAN and Major General Natasha Fox AM CSC.
+- two people nominated by the Minister for Defence — Rear Admiral Sarah Sharkey AM CSC RAN and Major General Wade Stothart DSC AM CSC